What is the South Korean 4B movement and why are American women claiming to embrace it?

 Per the World Inequality Database, South Korea “is characterized with relatively higher gender inequality and lower old-age income shares compared to the United States and France.”

 “South Korean women have increasingly joined the workforce in recent years.
-Despite the rise of the female labor force participation rate, it is still far below the average of the member countries of the Organization for Economic cooperation and Development (OECD).
+Despite the rise of the female labor force participation rate, it is still far below the average of the member countries of the Organization for Economic Cooperation and Development (OECD).
 In addition, the difference in pay between men and women is, unfortunately, a prevailing trend across all occupations,” a gender pay gap survey on Statista.com reads.

-Korean feminists have often cited wage inequality and women’s dependence on their higher-earning male partners as the main reason why more women haven’t been able to embrace 4B.
+Korean feminists have often cited wage inequality and women’s dependence on higher-earning male partners as the main reason why more women haven’t been able to embrace 4B.

 South Korea also has a low birthrate that dipped to 0.72 births per person in 2023.
 The cause, President Yoon Suk Yeol said, is feminism and women.
 Women, in response, have opposed being treated as mere childbearing machines.